SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---

-The basement seminar hall is difficult to find for first year students, especially since they expect it to be right under the ground floor seminar hall.
+The basement seminar hall is difficult for first year students to find, especially since they expect it to be right under the ground floor seminar hall.
 Every year we have a dozen people calling us up or texting for help (even thought the seminar hall was the room with the most activity).
 Clear instructions with pictures can go a long way.
 What we did was tell people to come to the basement, and we picked them up from there.

 One thing that we overlook is the fact that other campuses named EC and HN exist xD.
 When you send a PESU notification, specify that this is for RR campus, to avoid an awkward conversation on the group later shooing people away.